usharma123/CodeCLI/README.md

 - **`ToolOutputDisplay.tsx`**: Formatted display of tool execution results
 - **`Confirm.tsx`**: Safe-mode confirmation dialogs for destructive operations

+### Multi-Agent System (Hybrid Architecture)
+The agent employs a hybrid architecture where a main sequential agent can delegate context-heavy tasks to specialized sub-agents:

+- **`AgentManager`**: Central registry for specialized sub-agents.
+- **`AgentPool`**: Concurrency control using a semaphore pattern to limit simultaneous API calls.
+- **`AgentContext`**: Shared state and configuration for sub-agents.
+- **`FileSystemAgent`**: Optimized for large-scale codebase exploration and bulk file operations.
+- **`AnalysisAgent`**: Specialized in deep architectural analysis and PRD parsing.
+- **`AgentProtocol`**: Standardized communication format for task delegation and result reporting.

 ### Utilities
 - **`build-tool-detector.ts`**: Automatic Maven/Gradle detection with dependency parsing
 - **`path-resolver.ts`**: Build-tool and language-aware path resolution for tests